pierrediedhiou/cybersecurity-journey/glossary.md

 - **Intruder** — A Burp Suite tool used to automate customized attacks against web applications, commonly used for brute forcing and fuzzing endpoints
+- **IDOR** — Insecure Direct Object Reference, a vulnerability where a user can access or modify objects (files, records, accounts) they shouldn't have access to by manipulating a reference value like an ID in a URL (ex: changing ?id=1234 to ?id=1235 to access another user's data)
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and